 After completing your LVN program and passing your licensure exam, you’ll be joining more than 700,000 LVNs in America.
 That might seem rather large, but it pales in comparison to the over 46 million people living in the United States who are over 65 years old.
 Not to mention that 80 percent of older adults have at least one chronic disease and 68 percent have two, according to the National Council on Aging.
 Those are a lot of people will inevitably need healthcare.

 The career path you have chosen will have no shortage of work in the coming years.
-The Bureau of Labor Statistics projects employment for licensed practical and licensed vocational nurses to increase 21 percent through 2024.
+The Bureau of Labor Statistics projects employment for licensed practical and vocational nurses to increase 21 percent through 2024.
 That being said, it is difficult to take advantage of these great job prospects without a good education.

 So how do you get started?
 That is probably the question on your mind.
 You can’t become an LVN and help people if you do not know where to begin.
-Luckily, beginning your licensed vocational nursing education is an easy process with lots of help available if you need it.
+Luckily, beginning your vocational nursing education is an easy process with lots of help available if you need it.

 This post will discuss how to get started in the LVN program and hopefully address many of the questions you have about beginning your journey to licensure.